joshuamkite/towers-of-hanoi-react/README.md

 - **Dual Input Methods** - Click to select/move OR drag and drop disks
 - **Drag and Drop** - Grab and drag disks between towers with visual feedback
+- **Dark/Light Mode** - Automatically adapts to your system preferences
-- **Beautiful UI** - Gradient backgrounds, colorful disks, and smooth animations
+- **Beautiful UI** - Clean design, colorful disks, and smooth animations
 - **Move Tracking** - See your current moves and compare with the optimal solution
 - **Adjustable Difficulty** - Choose from 3 to 8 disks
 - **Victory Celebration** - Special message when you complete the puzzle